 - finished taxidermy products and tanned hides.

-These parts or their containers must be labeled with the individual’s name and address; state, Canadian province, or foreign country of origin; date the cervid was killed; the individual’s hunting license number, permit number, or equivalent identification from the state, Canadian province, or foreign country of origin; and the destination of the cervid carcass, carcass part(s), or container of cervid meat or carcass parts.
+These parts or their containers must be labeled with the individual’s name and address; state, Canadian province, or foreign country of origin; date the cervid was killed; and the individual’s hunting license number, permit number, or equivalent identification from the state, Canadian province, or foreign country of origin.